-In the case of very serious misconduct, students may be excluded for either a fixed term or permanently.
+In the case of serious misconduct, students may be excluded for either a fixed term or permanently.
 Behaviour which could incur an exclusion might include one of the following:

-- Persistent disruption to teaching and learning in lessons and/or repeated breaches of the school rules. - Inappropriate sexualised behaviour such as sexual language and sexual bullying, which can include explicit sexual remarks, display of sexual material, sexual gestures, unwanted physical attention or inappropriate touching. - Sexual assault, which is defined as any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation. - Swearing, threats or using abusive language to staff or other students. - Bullying, including cyberbullying.
+- Persistent disruption to teaching and learning in lessons and/or repeated breaches of the school rules. - Inappropriate sexualised behaviour such as sexual language and sexual bullying, which can include explicit sexual remarks, display of sexual material, sexual gestures, unwanted physical attention or inappropriate touching. - Sexual assault, which is defined as any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation. - Swearing, threats or using abusive language to staff or other students. - Bullying, including cyberbullying. - Vandalism/theft. - Fighting and/or organised wrongdoing. - Behaviour likely to put the student and others at risk, including setting off the fire alarm. - Smoking. - Racist, sexist, homophobic or discriminatory behaviour. - Bringing prohibited items into school, such as drugs or weapons. - Any of the above examples carried out in public, whilst wearing school uniform, thereby bringing the good name of the school into disrepute.